-The Federal Student Aid program is managed through the federal government and helps to offset the cost of college for eligible students.
-Aid is offered on a needs basis and is only available to students who meet financial qualifications.
+The Federal Student Aid program is managed by the federal government and helps to offset the cost of college for eligible students.
+Aid is offered on a needs basis and is only available to students with financial qualifications.
 This type of financial support does not need to be repaid.

-Interested students should complete the FAFSA (Free Application for Federal Student Aid) to determine eligibility and find out how much financial support they may receive.
-Typically, this application must be submitted by June 30 of the year prior to attending school.
+Interested students should complete the FAFSA (Free Application for Federal Student Aid) to determine eligibility and how much financial support they may receive.
+Typically, this application must be submitted by June 30 before attending school.
 For example, if you plan to attend school for the 2021-2022 school year, you must submit your FAFSA application by June 30, 202

 Pennsylvania Higher Education Assistance Agency (PHEAA)

-Pennsylvania also offers a grand program that can help offset the cost of college.
-Interested students should complete the Pennsylvania State Grand Form along with the FAFSA application to determine eligibility.
-The deadline for submission of this application is May 1, or August 1 for some community colleges.
+Pennsylvania also offers a great program that can help offset the cost of college.
+Interested students should complete the Pennsylvania State Grand Form and the FAFSA application to determine eligibility.
+The deadline for submission of this application is May 1 or August 1 for some community colleges.

-Both the FSA and the PHEAA program offer a guaranteed loan program to eligible students.
+The FSA and the PHEAA program offer a guaranteed loan program to eligible students.
 These loans are backed by the government and are not based on students’ credit scores and provide funding upfront so students can attend school.
-Upon graduation, students will enter into a loan repayment program to pay off these low-interest loans.
+Upon graduation, students will enter into a loan repayment program to repay these low-interest loans.

-There are some loan forgiveness programs available to graduates who work for a governmental or nonprofit organization.
+Some loan forgiveness programs are available to psychology graduates working for a governmental or nonprofit organization.
 These programs will help to reduce the amount of money students must repay on their student loans.

 Students who are ineligible for guaranteed loans may be able to find alternative financing at a bank.
-These types of loans do not have to be repaid until the student graduate from their undergraduate or graduate program.
+These loans do not have to be repaid until the student graduates from their undergraduate or graduate program.

 Scholarships are another great way to offset the cost of school.
 Fortunately, scholarship money does not need to be repaid.
-There are literally thousands of scholarship programs available to psychology students.
-In fact, there are so many scholarship options that it can be difficult to narrow down your options.
+There are thousands of scholarship programs available to psychology students.
+There are so many scholarship options that it can be challenging to narrow down your choices.

 Start by contacting your local school district and ask about any local scholarship opportunities available.
 Then, you should contact the college you’re planning to attend and ask them to refer you to any relevant scholarships available.
 Finally, search online to find scholarship opportunities that match your criteria, including educational level, experience, and career goals.